Church of Saint Mary the Virgin (Chappaqua, New York): History

 In the event the diocese failed to meet any of those conditions, ownership would revert to the Clendenins or any living heirs.
 They are still in force today; an heir, Gabrielle and Frank's grandson, lives in Germany.

 Three years later, in 1919, a malfunctioning basement furnace caused a fire which did significant damage to the interior.
 In its aftermath several changes were made.
 Large screens and a baldachin which had closed off the transepts were never replaced.
 Instead a large pulpit was installed, with altar rails and prayer stalls lining the sanctuary.
 A carillon, dedicated to the memory of Alfred Smith Holland, a railroad executive close to the Clendenins, was added to the tower in 1924.
+The 10-bell carillon ring outs the Westminster Chimes every quarter hour.

 Frank Clendenin had retired from St. Peter's in 1917.
 Gabrielle Clendenin Stahl, another daughter, died three years later, in 1920.
 The family continued to worship at the church they had built through their deaths in the 1930s.
 The Clendenins and all four of their children are buried in the small plot they arranged for, per their stipulations with the diocese.
 Sometime later in that decade, the pulpit installed after the 1919 fire was removed.

 In 1938 the church's women's auxiliary organized the first Strawberry Festival.
 It has been held ever since, featuring many events for children, including rides and walks through the paths of Greeley Grove.
 The following year it organized a social event for adults that also became an annual tradition, the Black Tie Dance.
 In 1943, the church was incorporated as a parish; the following year it was admitted into the diocese.
 The new parish took over the diocese's title to the property in 1949, with the Clendenins' stipulations remaining in effect.

 As the only Episcopal church in Chappaqua, Saint Mary's needed to be able to serve the needs of its new parish.
 Construction began on the parish hall in the 1950s.
 The first floor was done in 1951 and the entire building was complete three years later.
 In 1955 a baptistry, copied from the original in Monken Hadley and made in England, was installed.

 The church building remained unchanged, save for a replacement organ in the mid-1960s, until 1982.
 Renovations to the sanctuary that year removed the altar rails and prayer stalls installed after the fire over 60 years earlier.
 The masonry altar and altar stone were replaced with a freestanding altar and moved to the outdoors, where they were placed on the hillside.